“A quietly devastating indictment that calls to mind such environmentalist classics as Rachel Carson’s Silent Spring."

 • Finalist for the 2023 Foreword INDIES Book of the Year Award

-• One of the Best Indie Books of 2023, Kirkus Reviews
+• Named a Best Indie Book of 2023, Kirkus Reviews

 "In this deeply unsettling book, Shannon Cram plumbs the mangled intimacies of the nuclear across scales (from cellular to regulatory, bodily to planetary) and, through a series of figures, renders the surreal world of nuclear cleanup, remediation, risk assessment, and its forms of impossible governance.
 Unmaking the Bomb is an incredible read." —Shiloh Krupar, Provost's Distinguished Associate Professor, Georgetown University